kyotoman-koshida/Neural_MMO_Challenge/README.md

 pip install -r requirements_tool.txt
 ```

-> This competition is based on MeuralMMO v1.6 version.
+> This competition is based on NeuralMMO v1.6 version.
 >
-> For more information about MeuralMMO v1.6, please refer to https://github.com/NeuralMMO/environment/tree/v1.6.
+> For more information about NeuralMMO v1.6, please refer to https://github.com/NeuralMMO/environment/tree/v1.6.

 ### Make your first submission